jscoq/jscoq/CONTRIBUTING.md

 We recommend that most non-trivial changes take place using pull requests.
-Any contributor can merge a pull request [including their own] provide the pull request:
+Any contributor can merge a pull request [including their own] provided the pull request:

 - has updated the `CHANGES.md` file,
 - passes Travis CI,
-- has at least one approving review from other contributor.

-Exceptions to this rule is when a review cannot happen due to lack of a second contributor with that particular expertise.
+- has been reviewed if needed.

+Note that we'd like to favor an agile development style, and remain liberal in merging PRs.

+While one approving review from other contributor is encouraged before merging, feel free to go ahead if you are confident the change is correct, if a review doesn't happen in a reasonable amount of time, or if delaying the merge would interfere with your development plans.

 We prefer GPG signed commits as well as `Signed-off-by` commits.